nshkrdotcom/jsv/guides/validation/decimal-support.md

 - `type`: supports both `:number` and `:integer` types
   - `:number` accepts any `Decimal` struct.
-  - `:integer` accepts only integer `Decimal` struct and converts them to Elixir integers.
+  - `:integer` accepts only integer `Decimal` structs and converts them to Elixir integers.
 - `maximum`: validates that a Decimal value is less than or equal to the maximum.
 - `exclusiveMaximum`: validates that a Decimal value is strictly less than the maximum.